Peter Steward

 When John Dugdale was injured during the 1970 season, Steward captained the club.
 It turned out to be his last year with them before he moved to play with West Perth.
-He was twice a premiership player at West Perth and wore the Western Australian jersey at interstate carnivals 5 times.
-During a 1968 match at Arden Street against Geelong football club, Peter Steward was struck by a Geelong supporter with a "flogger" (a stick with streamers on the end of it), as he was about to kick the ball from the goal square.
+He was twice a premiership player at West Perth and represented Western Australia 5 times.
+During a 1968 match at Arden Street against Geelong football club, Steward was struck by a Geelong supporter with a "flogger" (a stick with streamers on the end of it), as he was about to kick the ball from the goal square.
 After this incident and burning of streamers at an Essendon Football club match against Collingwood football club at Windy Hill, Essendon in the early seventies; streamers were consequential banned.
-Steward played at Centre Half Back and Full back and was a prodigious kick of the ball and was one of North Melbourne's best defenders and during the 60's.
+Steward played at Centre half back and Full back and was a prodigious kick of the ball and was one of North Melbourne's best defenders and during the 60's.

 In 2003 Steward was named on the interchange bench in the North Melbourne's official 'Team of the Century'.